Reopening Safety Plan 2020-2021

 Students are dismissed at 12:30 for a 40-minute lunch break.
-All students and faculty will be encouraged to bring their own lunches and eat outside observing social distancing.
-Handwashing will be encouraged prior to eating.
+All students and faculty will be encouraged to bring their lunches and eat outside, observing social distancing.
+Handwashing will be encouraged before eating.

 Sharing of food or beverage is prohibited.
 Personal items must be clearly labeled.

 Initially, students will not be allowed to go to Collegetown to purchase lunch.
 If this policy changes after careful consideration and risk assessment, permission slips will be sent home.

 Cascadilla School will be setting up areas outside for use.
 When this is not possible, there will be protocols for indoor eating that include social distancing (minimum of 6ft distance), specific locations, and cleaning.

 Upon returning to the building, all students will repeat the same protocol for entering the building that they did at 8:30 am, including hand washing.

 Mental Health, Behavioral, and Emotional Support Services and Programs

 During orientation and throughout the school year, there will be presentations and communications with the entire Cascadilla School community to address all factors that affect our population’s mental and emotional health.